-- 1. Wastes disposed of at this site shall be limited to inert wastes only such as, but not limited to: - a.
-Inert mining wastes, including native geological materials generated by URP's aggregate mining activities at or in the vicinity of Pit No. 3 - b.
-Uncontaminated soil, rock, and gravel - c.
-Broken concrete - d.
-Bricks - e.
-Glass and Ceramics - f.
-Inert plastics - g.
-Broken asphalt paving fragments (asphalt shall not be dumped into standing water nor shall it be placed below the highest anticipated groundwater elevation) - h.
-Shredded tires (shredded tires shall not be dumped into standing water nor shall they be placed below the highest anticipated groundwater elevation) - 2.
-The discharger shall remove and relocate at a legal point of disposal any wastes that are discharged in violation of these requirements.
-For the purpose of these requirements, a legal point of disposal is defined as one for which Waste Discharge Requirements have been established by a California Regional Water Quality Control Board, and is in full compliance therewith. - 3.
+- 1. Wastes disposed of at this site shall be limited to inert wastes only, including, but not limited to: - a.
+Inert mining wastes, including native geological materials generated by URP's aggregate mining activities at or in the vicinity of the site; - b.
+Uncontaminated soil, rock, and gravel; - c.
+Broken concrete: - d.
+Bricks: - e.
+Glass and Ceramics; - f.
+Inert plastics; - g.
+Broken asphalt paving fragments (asphalt shall not be dumped into standing water nor shall it be placed below the highest anticipated groundwater elevation, which is 318 feet amsl at the site); and - h.
+Shredded tires (shredded tires shall not be dumped into standing water nor shall they be placed below the highest anticipated groundwater elevation, which is 318 feet amsl at the site). - 2.
+The Discharger shall remove and relocate to a legal point of disposal any wastes that are discharged in violation of these requirements.
+For the purpose of these requirements, a legal point of disposal is defined as one for which Waste Discharge Requirements have been established by a California Regional Water Quality Control Board, and is in full compliance therewith.
+In the event that Discharger opts for a legal point of disposal outside the State of California, the legal point of disposal means a facility that is lawfully permitted under applicable state and federal laws to receive the type of waste improperly disposed of at the site. - 3.
 Adequate facilities shall be provided to divert storm water away from the facility and from areas where any potential pollutants are stored.
-The discharger must develop and implement, within 90 days from the adoption of this Order, a Stormwater Pollution Prevention Plan (SWPPP) in accordance with Attachment "A", which is incorporated herein and made part of this Order.
+The Discharger must develop and implement, within 90 days from the adoption of this Order, a Stormwater Pollution Prevention Plan (SWPPP) in accordance with Attachment "A", which is incorporated herein and made part of this Order.